pinnacle-framework/Pinnacle/docs/content/execute_api/referring_to_data_from_diverse_sources.md

 # Working with external data sources

-SuperDuperDB supports data added from external data-sources.
+pinnacle supports data added from external data-sources.
-When doing this, `pinnacledb` supports:
+When doing this, `pinnacle` supports:

 - web URLs
 - URIs of objects in `s3` buckets